JIEMIN1995/Self-Driving-Nanodegree/CarND-MPC-P10/README.md

 ## Model

-* Here we used a simplified **kinetic model** including 4 components.
+* Here we used a simplified **kinematic model** including 4 components.
 Besides that, we add two move components for describing the deviation from the reference trajectory.
     * Location of the vehicle, (x, y)
     * Heading direction psi
     * Vehicle speed v